appscode/blog/content/post/monitor-postgresql-with-datadog-in-aks/index.md

 ### Deploy PostgreSQL Cluster

-Now we are going to deploy PostgreSQL cluster using KubeDB.
+Now, we are going to deploy PostgreSQL cluster using KubeDB.
 You'll need to deploy your PostgreSQL cluster with the same namespace `default` where Datadog is installed.

 Here is the yaml of the PostgreSQL we are going to use: